| | | | | |

 • Ready in No Time: A batch of these oatmeal cookies comes together in just 35 minutes, which means you can enjoy freshly baked cookies in almost no time at all!

-• Totally Gluten-Free and Dairy-Free: I used coconut oil instead of butter, and gluten-free flour instead of regular wheat flour.
+• Totally Gluten-Free & Dairy-Free: I used coconut oil instead of butter, and gluten-free flour instead of regular wheat flour.
 This means that these cookies are totally gluten-free and dairy-free, which means that even those with Celiac disease or gluten and lactose intolerances (or those on a gluten-free diet) can enjoy them without any issues!

 Holding a half-eaten oatmeal cookie on a wire rack.